canonical/ubuntu-pro-client/README.md

 The following tox environments allow for testing focal on EC2:

 ```
-  # To test ubuntu-pro-images on EC2
+  # To test ubuntu-pro-images
   tox -e behave-awspro-20.04
-  # To test Canonical cloud images (non-ubuntu-pro) on EC2
+  # To test Canonical cloud images (non-ubuntu-pro)
   tox -e behave-awsgeneric-20.04
 ```